Don't Make Retirement Planning For Two More Complicated Than Necessary

-- Discover the fatal flaw in retirement calculators.
+- Discover the fatal flaw hiding behind retirement calculators.

 This week in the Ask Todd section of my website, Kathleen wanted to know how to resolve the inherent challenge of using a single retirement calculator to handle retirement planning for two people.